 Featured Image: @dormify

-This post is all about college dorm essentials and must-haves
+This post is all about college dorm essentials and must-haves for your freshman year!

 I remember when I went away to college.
 I was SO stressed out.